Click2code/apache-spark-test/README.md

 ```

 It may seem silly to use Spark to explore and cache a 100-line text file.
 The interesting part is that these same functions can be used on very large data sets, even when they are striped across tens or hundreds of nodes.

+The method `cache` is in fact an alias for the method `persist` which will persist the Dataset with a default storage
+level of `MEMORY_AND_DISK`, effectively caching the Dataset in memory.

+If you only wish to persist the Dataset in memory, you'll need to use the method `persist` with StorageLevel
+`MEMORY_ONLY`.
+Please see `org.apache.spark.storage.StorageLevel` for more information.

+## Unpersisting / Uncaching
+To remove all blocks from memory and disk for a Dataset use the method `unpersist()` on the method.

 ## Spark Web UI
 The Web UI (aka webUI or Spark UI after SparkUI) is the web interface of a Spark application to inspect job executions in the SparkContext using a browser.